-This new University Technical College will be based in central London next to Ebury Bridge behind Victoria Railway Station, close by Victoria Coach Station.
+This new University Technical College is based in central London next to Ebury Bridge behind Victoria Railway Station, close by Victoria Coach Station.

-It will open in September 2017 in a new flagship building.
+It opened in September 2017 in a new flagship building.

-It will be for students studying science, technology, engineering and maths (STEM) subjects with a focus on transport engineering and construction and the built environment.
+It is for students studying science, technology, engineering and maths (STEM) subjects with a focus on transport engineering and construction and the built environment.

-Students will benefit from close links with leading industry partners.
+Students benefit from close links with leading industry partners.

 Technical qualifications can be studied alongside GCSEs and A Levels.